Business and Strategy

 1. Improving the performance of the existing store estate

-Our mission statement is to have a great customer offering backed up by fantastic customer service leading to customers being ambassadors for Ramsdens.
-Recommendations from family and friends continues to be the biggest source of new customers.
-We are also extremely proud of both of our 5-star Trustpilot ratings for our retail jewellery and foreign currency services.
-Living our values of being trusted, open and passionate helps deliver our mission statement and build our culture of doing the right thing, whatever that ‘thing’ may be.
+Our mission statement is to have a great customer offering backed up by fantastic service leading to customers being ambassadors for Ramsdens.
+This remains a focus for the Group because recommendations from family and friends continues to be the biggest source of new customers.

 In addition, we continually aim to improve the performance across our key income streams: